These runes modify the subject. (Or more precisely, they evaluate at least one of their subexpressions with a modified subject.)

 name is dereferenced.
 This allows you to "write" through it to the original

-is recorded in the type information of p
+subject axis. q is recorded in the type information of p, and q is

 This rune has some similarities with macros, and some similarities with aliases, but it is not really either.